michbur/dpcR/inst/dpcReport/download_report1.md

 Use menu below to choose elements of the final report and download it using 'Download report' button.

-### Warning
+### Note

+Be patient.
 Downloading larger reports may take few minutes.